jllegras/ngsToolsDev/README.md

     ngsTools/bin/ngsFST -postfiles pop1.sfs pop2.sfs -priorfiles spectrum1.txt spectrum2.txt -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst -islog 1

-here we don't provide prior files, so we directly provide posterior probabilities (ANGSD+sfstools), and therefore we do not correct for non-independence:
+here we don't provide prior files, so we directly provide posterior probabilities:

     ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -nind 20 20 -nsites 100000 -block_size 20000 -outfile pops.fst -islog 1

 Parameters:

--postfiles: .sfs files with posterior probabilities of sample allele frequencies for each population (with or without running sfstools)
+-postfiles: .sfs files with posterior probabilities of sample allele frequencies for each population

 -priorfile: 2D-SFS to be used as a prior; you can use ngs2DSFS with parameter -relative set to 1

--priorfiles: 2 marginal spectra to be used as priors; you can use optimSFS in ANGSD to generate these files;
+-priorfiles: 2 marginal spectra to be used as priors

 -outfile: name of the output file